Sibley, Iowa: History

 In 2025, it was reported that Sibley had no candidates on the ballot for their 2025 Mayoral Election and their City Ward 1 election.
 Sibley is one of a few cities in Iowa without mayoral candidates, including Chatsworth and Archer.
 This highlights a larger problem in rural and small town communities, as Aaron Lorch of the Osceola County Republican Party noted: "people in small agriculture-based communities are often busy year-round, so it’s hard for them to also get involved in public service", and that these communities may "lose out on our proper EMT service and first responders" due to a lack of people signing up.

 Sibley resident and owner of Hibbing Lawncare and Landscaping Taylor Hibbing won the mayoral race on a write in campaign.
 He won 199 votes out of 381 votes cast, with Sandra Smith coming in second with 81 votes.
-Hibbing was unsure of what the job would entail, but was motivated to run for the office after the assasination of Charlie Kirk, and Susan Sembach at the city office gave Hibbing the details of the job.
+Hibbing was unsure of what the job would entail, but was motivated to run for the office after the assassination of Charlie Kirk, and Susan Sembach at the city office gave Hibbing the details of the job.